mullummer/racecenter/README.md

 Riders with bib numbers in [green] will be marked green (sprinters).
 Start and end these lists also with a comma.
 For example: ",1,51,61,81,"

 Click on a team jersey to switch to mark the team members.
-Click again to reset
+Click again to reset.

 It can be difficult to see if riders are on their spare bike and the data comes from the bike on the car.
-Hairpin corners can also influence the gps data
+Hairpin corners can also influence the gps data.

 Live data probably starts when tv coverage starts.